-- Children should be well enough to participate in regularly scheduled activities, including going outside.
+Children should be well enough to participate in regularly scheduled activities, including going outside.
 Our centers are not equipped or staffed to isolate sick children for long periods of time.
 Therefore, we cannot honor requests for your child to remain inside during outside time.
-If your child is not well enough to go outside, then it may be best that he/she stays home. - Some of the signs and symptoms of illness, for which a child will be excluded from care, include, but are not limited to: - Fever (100.4 F or higher) (must be fever-free without medication for 24 hours before returning to care) - Vomiting and/or Diarrhea (must be 24 hours incidence-free before returning to care) - Rash; Conjunctivitis (Pink Eye); Ringworm; Hand, Foot, & Mouth Disease; 5th Disease; Impetigo; Chicken Pox; illnesses that require antibiotics, such as strep throat (these all require doctor's note to return) - Severe Cough and/or wheezing - Green or Yellow nasal discharge - o Stomachache, headache, earache, or sore throat - Abnormal Behavior, such as excessive fatigue or irritability, or refusal to eat or drink - In the case that your child should become ill during the program hours, we will call you to pick up your child.
+If your child is not well enough to go outside, then it may be best that he/she stays home.

+- Some of the signs and symptoms of illness, for which a child will be excluded from care, include, but are not limited to: - Fever (100.4 F or higher) (must be fever-free without medication for 24 hours before returning to care) - Illness-related vomiting and/or diarrhea (must be 24 hours incidence-free before returning to care) - Rash; Conjunctivitis (Pink Eye); Ringworm; Hand, Foot, & Mouth Disease; 5th Disease; Impetigo; Chicken Pox; illnesses that require antibiotics, such as strep throat (While these illnesses may require a doctor's note to return to care, at all times MSDE-OCC Licensed Child Care Programs in Maryland must follow the current Maryland Department of Health and Mental Hygiene's Communicable Diseases Summary for exclusion and physician's note protocols, regardless of communications or recommendations by a child's physician or other health care provider.) - Severe Cough and/or wheezing - Stomachache, headache, earache, or sore throat - Abnormal Behavior, such as excessive fatigue or irritability, or refusal to eat or drink - In the case that your child should become ill during the program hours, we will call you to pick up your child.
 You or your emergency back-up person must be able to pick up the child within one hour of being notified.
 We are not licensed to provide care for sick children. - After an absence due to illness for three days or more, Play Centers will readmit your child after the Center Director has been given a written statement by the parent or physician that the child may return.